girot-ethz/ddm/14_3D_Printing_Tutorial.md

 >Check the print sequence (1), the print time (2)
 >
->If everything is fine, start your print with “print” (3)
+>If everything is fine, start your print by clicking on “print” (3)
 >
->You should check the progress of your print from time to time espacialy the first few layers are crucial for a good print.
-If the first layer looks uneven or does not stick to the printbed stop the print.
+>You should check the progress of your print from time to time especially the first few layers are crucial for a good print.
+If the first layer looks uneven or does not stick to the print bed stop the print.
 And contact the Raplab Staff
 >(Source: raplab.arch.ethz.ch)